vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 Slug: gimp-2-9-4-released
 Summary: We have just released the second development version of GIMP in the 2.9.x series.
 GIMP 2.9.4 features revamped look and feel, major improvements in color management, as well as production-ready MyPaint Brush tool, symmetric painting, and split preview for GEGL-based filters.

 We have just released the second development version of GIMP in the 2.9.x series.
 After half a year in the works, GIMP 2.9.4 delivers a massive update: revamped look and feel, major improvements in color management, as well as production-ready MyPaint Brush tool, symmetric painting, and split preview for GEGL-based filters.
-Additionally, XX bugs have been fixed, and numerous small improvements have been applied.
+Additionally, dozens of bugs have been fixed, and numerous small improvements have been applied.

 GIMP 2.9.4 is quite reliable for production work, but there are still loose ends to tie, which is why releasing stable v2.10 will take a while.
 Please refer to the [Roadmap](http://wiki.gimp.org/wiki/Roadmap#GIMP_2.10) for the list of major pending changes.

 ## Revamped User Interface and Usability Changes

-The new version features several new themes by Benoit Touchette in various shades of grey: Lighter, Light, Gray, Dark, Darker.
-System theme has been preserved for users who prefer completely consistent look of user interfaces across all desktop applications.
+The new version features several new themes by Benoit Touchette in various shades of gray: Lighter, Light, Gray, Dark, Darker.
+The system theme has been preserved for users who prefer a completely consistent look of user interfaces across all desktop applications.

 <figure>
     <img src="{filename}gimp-2-9-4-themes.jpg" alt="New User Interface Themes" width='975' height='390' />